 (e) Perform a visual inspection of the brake under testing, brake fixture, thermocouple wires, and hydraulic brake lines to ensure proper routing and connections;

-(f) Measure the brake run out (BRO) by placing the dial gauge tip at the centerline of the disc outboard surface (in case of disc brakes) or by placing the dial gauge radially on the centerline of the inner surface of the drum (in case of disc brakes).
+(f) Measure the brake run out (BRO) by placing the dial gauge tip 10 mm outwards from the centerline of the disc outboard surface (in case of disc brakes) or by placing the dial gauge radially on the centerline of the inner surface of the drum (in case of drum brakes).
 Brake pads or shoes shall not be mounted during this measurement.
 Verify that the BRO is less than 50 μm while manually rotating the disc or drum installed on the dynamometer.
 If the BRO is above 50 μm, adjustments to brake fixturing and/or inspection of the brake parts shall be made to reduce BRO to a value below 50 μm.
-In case the BRO before the start of the test remains above the limit defined in this paragraph, the test is invalid;
+In case the BRO before the start of the test remains above the limit defined in this paragraph, the test shall be invalid;

 (g) Ensure all the instruments are available per the standard operating procedure defined by the instrument manufacturers on usage and cleaning.
 Ensure all filter media are available per the standard operating procedure defined by the filter manufacturer on filter conditioning, handling, and storage;